Some overseas Filipino workers have plenty of time to spare online during their days off.

 While a significant amount of time off is probably spent on rest, communicating with loved ones, or a well-deserved outing with friends, making extra money should prove an attractive option for ones gifted with skill and creativity.

-Making money can be more fun and cost-effective when you decide to try a home-based business.
-With no overheads such as office space, and the main expense is electricity, Internet connection (if not offered for free) and time, your laptop or desktop computer suddenly becomes a money-making machine, to complement its vital role in communication with family, instead of a costly gadget.
+Making extra money may often be challenging but it can be more fun and cost-effective when you decide to try a home-based business.
+With no overheads such as office space, and the main expense is electricity, Internet connection (if not offered for free), and time, your laptop or desktop computer suddenly becomes a money-making machine.

-All you really need is a computer, Internet connection and enough time.
+All you need is a computer, an Internet connection and enough time.

 1. Do online tutorials.